Mateusz-Ramotowski-Poland/Daily-week-organizer/README.md

 Timer section:
 - You can add/delete timer.
 You can have from 1 to 5 timers.
 - Click the start button to launch the timer.
-- Click the reset button to cancel the timer.
+- Click the reset button to reset the timer settings.
 - When the timer will reach zero You will hear the song.
 - You can edit the timer settings: time, description, and song/ringtone.